cjstehno/gradle-site/README.md

-# Gradle Project Plugin
+# Gradle Project Docs Plugin

-Project helper plugin for Gradle - provides default configuration and useful tasks.
+Gradle plugin providing helpful tools and configuration used to create and manage a project website and other documentation.

-This plugin will be very opinionated, since it is primarily used to share my project configurations and tasks across multiple projects.
-It will, hopefully, be useful to others as well.
+This plugin is primarily a collection of conventions and tasks that I use across most of my projects, therefore it is quite opinionated, but hopefully it will be useful to others as well.